Read Me First

 This guide is designed to help you navigate the essential tools and platforms that will support your learning experience.
 Whether you’re joining a class, accessing resources, or seeking help from coordinators, this overview will ensure you know exactly where to go and what to do.
 Dive in, get familiar with the layout, and remember—success in this program comes from staying engaged, practicing regularly, and never hesitating to ask for help.
 You’re not alone on this journey; we’re here to support you every step of the way!

-• Your Syllabus is the classwork section.
-All the videos and assignments should be finished before class so that you’re current on what’s being covered.
+• The Assignments section is your syllabus.
+All the assignments for that week should be completed before your class meetup so that you’re current on what’s being covered.

 Slack